MOohTus/ODAMNet/README.rst

 Random Walk with Restart
 ^^^^^^^^^^^^^^^^^^^^^^^^^^
-The third approach mesures the proximity of every gene within a multilayer to the target genes.
+The third approach mesures the proximity of every gene to the target genes within a multilayer network.
-It's a diffusion analysis from the factors through different molecular interactions to the disease.
+It's a diffusion analysis from the factors through different molecular interactions to the disease. %A% c'est un peu compliqué et les deux phrases ne sont pas écrite dans le meme ordre, on ne sait pas trop a quoi correspond "factor" car ce n'a pas été utilisé avant

 .. code-block:: bash